-You may not feel like eating, and you may experience taste changes.
+You may not feel like eating and have changes when tasting food.
 This may be because of the chemotherapy, other drugs, the worry of having lymphoma, or doing less physical activity.

 Low appetite

 Having a low appetite (not feeling like eating) can be disappointing for people who usually enjoy eating.
 It is important to keep eating to help maintain your weight and energy levels.
 It is also important to drink plenty of fluids, especially if you are not eating very much.